 How Many Health Specialties Professors Work in New York?

-In New York, there were 22,170 people working as Health Specialties Professors in the year 2018.
+There were approximately 22,170 workers employed as Health Specialties Professors in this state in 2018.

 There were 21,860 Health Specialties Professors employed in this state in 2017.